ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

    ```
    You can then use `<leader>m` in normal mode to call the `:Make` command---of course change `<leader>m` to whatever key combination you prefer.

-For more details on the `vim-dispatch` plugin, including how to tinker with its various job handlers (e.g. opening a Vim `terminal`, using a `tmux` window, going into headless mode to suppress output, etc...), see the `vim-dispatch` documentation at `:help dispatch`.
+For more details on the Vim Dispatch plugin, including how to tinker with its various job handlers (e.g. opening a Vim `terminal`, using a `tmux` window, going into headless mode to suppress output, etc...), see the Vim Dispatch documentation at `:help dispatch`.

 ## Appendix
 ### Implementing `minted` detection and using `--shell-escape`